22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 Do you supply complete scaffolding PPE kits?

 Yes.
-We provide role-based kits for erectors, users, and inspectors including fall harnesses, helmets with chin straps, anti-slip boots, tool lanyards, and gloves with bulk pricing.
+We provide role-based kits for erectors, scaffold users, inspectors, and ground support teams including harnesses, helmets with chin straps, anti-slip boots, tool lanyards, gloves, hi-vis garments, and bulk purchasing documentation.

 Need PPE for Scaffolding Projects?

-We supply complete scaffolding PPE kits including fall harnesses, helmets with chin straps, anti-slip boots, tool lanyards, and heavy-duty gloves with bulk pricing and certification documents.
+We supply role-based scaffolding PPE kits including fall harnesses, helmets with chin straps, anti-slip boots, tool lanyards, gloves, hi-vis garments, eye protection, and replacement stock with bulk pricing and certification documents.

 Related Tools